Fieldwork-Systems/fw-code-challange/README.md

 ### Hint

 This isn't a test about arrays or sorting, it's about how the appRunner function can get updated to handle all the different use cases.

+### Extra Credit

+Observability is critical for a system to be scalable and maintainable.
+Extend the current implementation to include some additional functionality related to observability.